What To Do At Stevns Klint UNESCO World Heritage Site

 Stevnsfort, now the Cold War Museum, contained missiles and radars (which you can still see in the museum) to protect Copenhagen against air raids.
 In addition, the underground fortress was used to monitor naval traffic and, if needed, stop enemy boats.

-A tank with a firing range long enough to reach Sweden can be seen inside the perimeter of the Cold War Museum as you walk the Trampesti Trail.
+As you walk the Trampesti Trail, you can see a tank with a firing range long enough to reach Sweden inside the perimeter of the Cold War Museum.

 The Cold War Museum focuses on the defence of Denmark, and the big draw is the underground tunnel.
 However, you can only visit the tunnel with a guided tour, and, unfortunately, the tours only take place in Danish.

-But you can use the audio guide on the Useeum app on both the underground tour and above ground.
-The free app features many museums and attractions around Denmark and is worth downloading for your visit.
+However, the Useeum app offers an audio guide for both the underground tour and the above-ground tour.
+The free app features many museums and attractions around Denmark and is worth downloading.

 Stevnsfort Cold War Museum Opening Hours

-Stevnsfort is closed from the middle of December until the middle of February.
-Hours vary from 10 am – 5 pm and 11 am – 3 pm, so check the Cold War Museum website when planning your visit.
+Stevnsfort is closed from mid-December until mid-February.
+Hours vary from 10 am to 5 pm and 11 am to 3 pm, so check the Cold War Museum website when planning your visit.

 Ticket Price For Stevnsfort Cold War Museum

-However, there is an additional charge of 180 kr for the underground tour, which lasts for 90 minutes.
+However, there is an additional charge of 190 kr for the underground tour, which lasts 2 hours.

 Birdwatching At Stevns Klint